blin17/brianlin.net/src/markdown/writing/2016-02-20-vpn-digital-ocean.md

 ### Step 4: Connecting to your VPN on a Macbook

-Open System Prefereces and click on Network
+Open System Preferences and click on Network
 ![System Preference- Network](/img/vpn-screen4.png)

 Click the plus button near the bottom left corner to create a new service.